Karen Pritzker: The My Hero Project

 Pritzker co-founded The My Hero Project with Rita Stern Milch and Jeanne Meyers in 1995.
 The purpose of the effort is to "celebrate the best of humanity and empowers young people to realize their own potential to effect positive change in the world".

 Personal life

-She was married to Michael Vlock and has four children.
+She was married to Daniel Mark Schwartz, with whom she had two daughters.
+She then married to Michael Vlock, with whom she had two more children.
 Her husband died in September 2017.
 She lives in Branford, Connecticut.